fullsack73/portfolio-project/.docs/TASKS.md

         - [ ] Implement GPU-based covariance matrix calculations.
 - [ ] Optimized data structures and predictive prefetching.
 - [ ] Load test caching system and analyze hit ratios.

-## Planed Refactoring

-Object of the refactoring is to remove deprecated "Portfolio Analysis" feature, and it's related components and instances.
-Thus making the project lighweight and more clean.

-- [ ] **Frontend:** Remove components and designs, instances that are related to "Portfolio Analysis" feature
-    - [X] Remove "Portfolio Analysis" tab in the navigation bar
-    - [X] Remove components that are related to "Portfolio Analysis" feature
-    - [ ] Remove API calls that are related to "Portfolio Analysis" feature
-    - [X] Remove translation keys and instances that are related to "Portfolio Analysis" feature
-- [ ] **Backend:** Remove "Portfolio Analysis" related API calls and related files
-    - [ ] Remove "montecarlo.py" and all instances that calling it